-- Corporate Governance Manual provides for the following qualifications of an independent director: - 4.1 Is not or has not been an officer or employee of the bank, its subsidiaries or affiliates or related interests during the past three (3) years counted from the date of his election; - 4.2 Was not a regular director who resigned or whose term ended within the last two (2) years. - 4.3 Was not appointed the Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Executive Advisory Board, or otherwise, appointed in a capacity to assist the Board in the performance of its duties and responsibilities within the last one (1) year. - 4.4 Is not a director or officer of the related companies of the Bank's majority stockholder; - 4.5 Is not a stockholder holding shares of stock sufficient to elect one seat in the board of the bank or any of its related companies; - 4.6 Is not a relative within the fourth degree of consanguinity or affinity, legitimate or common law of any director, officer or shareholder holding shares of stock sufficient to elect one seat in the Board of the Bank or any of its related companies;3 - 4.7 Is not acting as a nominee or representative of any director, officer or substantial shareholder of the Bank or any of its
+(iii) Independent Directors See discussion above.
+Section II.B.4 of the Bank's Corporate Governance Manual provides for the following qualifications of an independent director: 4.1 Is not or has not been an officer or employee of the bank, its subsidiaries or affiliates or related interests during the past three (3) years counted from the date of his election; 4.2 Was not a regular director who resigned or whose term ended within the last two (2) years.
+4.3 Was not appointed the Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Executive Advisory Board, or otherwise, appointed in a capacity to assist the Board in the performance of its duties and responsibilities within the last one (1) year.
+4.4 Is not a director or officer of the related companies of the Bank's majority stockholder; 4.5 Is not a stockholder holding shares of stock sufficient to elect one seat in the board of the bank or any of its related companies; 4.6 Is not a relative within the fourth degree of consanguinity or affinity, legitimate or common law of any director, officer or shareholder holding shares of stock sufficient to elect one seat in the Board of the Bank or any of its related companies;3 4.7 Is not acting as a nominee or representative of any director, officer or substantial shareholder of the seat in the Board of the Bank or any of its related companies;3 ----------------------------- ----------------------- ---

 This has been amended by BSP Circular 793, s.
-2013 dated 08 April 2013.
-The amendment reads "An independent director shall mean a person who xxx (4) Is not a relative, legitimate or common-law of any director, officer or majority shareholder of the bank or any of its related companies.
-For this purpose, relatives refer to the spouse, parent, child, brother, sister, parent-in-law, son-/daughter-in-law, and brother-/sister-in-law;"
+2013 dated 05 July 2013.
+The amendment reads "An independent director shall mean a person who xxx (4) Is not a relative, legitimate or common-law of any director, officer or stockholder holding shares of stock sufficient to elect one seat in the board of the bank or any of its related companies.
+For this purpose, relatives refer to the spouse, parent, child, brother, sister, parent-in-law, son-/daughter-in-law, and brother-/sister-in-law,"